sandpand/Grupp5-v-xtis/Developer's To-Do List.md

 ## Backlog
 - [ ] (Optional) Implement RTC module functionality.
-  - *As a user, I want the system to track time so that scheduled watering can occur even if the Arduino is restarted.*
+  - *As a user, I want the system to track time so that scheduled watering can occur even if the Arduino is restarted and to ensure that the the system can be programed to handle different plants.*

 ## To Do
 - [ ] Build the circuit on a breadboard.
   - *As a developer, I need to assemble the circuit on a breadboard to test and iterate before finalizing the design.*
 - [ ] Test each component individually.
   - *As a developer, I want to verify that each component (sensors, pump, relay, etc.) works correctly before integration.*
 - [ ] Integrate all components into the complete circuit.
   - *As a developer, I need to connect all components to ensure they function together as expected.*
 - [ ] Test sensor readings and control logic.